+Loss; losses

-Loss; losses An occurrence that is the basis for submission and/or payment of a claim.
-Whether losses are covered, limited
+An occurrence that is the basis for submission and/or payment of a claim.
+Whether losses are covered, limited or excluded from coverage is dependent on the terms of the policy.

+Loss ratio

-Loss ratio Net claims incurred expressed as a percentage of net earned premiums.
+Net claims incurred expressed as a percentage of net earned premiums.

-Loss reserve

-For an individual loss, an estimate of the amount the insurer expects to pay for the reported claim.
+Loss reserve For an individual loss, an estimate of the amount the insurer expects to pay for the reported claim.

 For total losses, estimates of expected payments for reported and unreported claims.
 These may include amounts for claims expenses.